Tsehla/strwify_voucher_transaction_auto_management/README.md

 Rename file dot.env to .env and fill in details to enable some features of this app to work.

-Run npm i, to start server
+Run npm i , to install modules
+To start server : npm start

 # Login
 For login use any details shown on https://github.com/Tsehla/strwify_voucher_transaction_auto_management/tree/master/updates for specific type of user you want to acess.